East Branxton

 Population growth drivers in East Branxton are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of East Branxton is around 2,038, reflecting an increase of 157 people since the 2021 Census.
-The 2021 Census reported a population of 1,881 in the suburb.
-This increase was inferred from AreaSearch's estimation of the resident population at 1,877 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 6 validated new addresses since the Census date.
-The population density ratio is 1,869 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-East Branxton's growth rate of 8.3% since the 2021 census exceeded that of the Rest of NSW (5.9%) and the state, marking it as a growth leader in the region.
+As of Feb 2026, the estimated population of the suburb of East Branxton is around 2,038.
+This figure represents an increase of 157 people since the 2021 Census, which reported a population of 1,881 people.
+The change is inferred from AreaSearch's estimation of the resident population at 1,877 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 6 validated new addresses since the Census date.
+This results in a population density ratio of 1,869 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The suburb's population growth of 8.3% since the 2021 census exceeded both the Rest of NSW (5.9%) and the state average, marking it as a growth leader in the region.
 Interstate migration contributed approximately 73.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

 Frequently Asked Questions - Population